James King Dead, Former ‘My 600-LB Life’ Star Dies At 49

-James King, who formerly appeared on TLC’s My 600-LB Life, died.
-He was 49 years old at the time of his death, according to a report from Deadline.
-His cause of death is unknown, and there are no details about if it was related to the ongoing coronavirus pandemic.
+James King, known for his appearance on TLC’s My 600-LB Life, has died at 49, per Deadline.
+His cause of death is unknown, and there are no details as to whether it was related to the ongoing coronavirus pandemic.
 He passed away on Friday in Nashville.

-King appeared on the TLC franchise two times concerning his weight loss efforts.
-In 2017, when he appeared on Season 5 of the popular reality TV show, King weighed almost 800 pounds, and the series chronicled his attempt to reduce his weight to 600 pounds in order to undergo gastric bypass surgery.
-In 2018, during an appearance in the show’s spinoff, My 600-Lb.
-Life: Where Are They Now?
-King’s weight had risen to more than 840 pounds.
+King appeared on the TLC franchise two times showcasing his weight-loss efforts.
+In 2017, when he appeared on Season 5, King weighed almost 800 pounds, and the series chronicled his attempt to reduce his weight to 600 pounds in order to undergo gastric bypass surgery.
+In 2018, during an appearance on the show’s spinoff, My 600-Lb.
+Life: Where Are They Now?, King’s weight had risen to more than 840 pounds.

 TLC posted a tribute to Twitter announcing King’s death.